AEP Ohio's electric security plan IV

 AEP Ohio proposes a Renewable Generation Rider (RGR) to recover costs of renewable generation investment.
 The RGR would work as a placeholder until such time that the Commission might approve charges for specific projects.

-AEP Ohio’s modified ESP proposal also includes several other new riders and tariffs, including: a Sub-metering Rider, an Automaker Credit Rider, an LED Lighting Tariff, a Basic Transmission Cost Recovery (BTCR) provision for County Fairgrounds, a pilot BTCR program for single coincident peak rate design for certain customers, a modification to the Auction Cost Reconciliation Rider, a modification to the Distribution Investment Rider, an modification to the Economic Development Rider and an increase to the distribution customer charge with an offsetting reduction to the distribution energy charge.
+AEP Ohio’s modified ESP proposal also includes several other new riders and tariffs, including: a Sub-metering Rider, an Automaker Credit Rider, an LED Lighting Tariff, a Basic Transmission Cost Recovery (BTCR) provision for County Fairgrounds, a pilot BTCR program for single coincident peak rate design for certain customers, a modification to the Auction Cost Reconciliation Rider (ACRR), a modification to the Distribution Investment Rider, a modification to the Economic Development Rider and an increase to the distribution customer charge with an offsetting reduction to the distribution energy charge.

 How might my bill be affected?